allen-garvey/dithermark/README.md

 * (If you run into any errors at this point, first check that you have all the needed dependencies for the project.
 Then type `make reset` and `make` again, and see if that fixes your problem).
 * Type `npm start` to start a local development server, after which you should be able to view the site at [localhost:3000](http://localhost:3000)

-## Known Issues
+## Known Limitations

 * If the image size is greater than browser WebGL context paramater `MAX_TEXTURE_SIZE`, only the lower left corner of the image will be dithered
 * A `UInt16Array` is used to transmit image width and height information to webworkers, meaning that images with a width or height greater than 65535 pixels in either dimension will not be processed correctly

 ## Other resources

-* Guides for other common tasks, such as: creating a release build, random images with Unsplash, and increasing the color count for color dithers can be found in the `docs` folder
+* Guides for other common tasks, such as: creating a release build, setting up random images with Unsplash, and increasing the color count for color dithers can be found in the `docs` folder

 ## License